DavidJCobb/DovahKit/TODO/Sustain Phase 1/form data.md

 The above is all off the top of my head, untested.
 I'll probably want to lab this out in a throwaway VS project to hash out the details, e.g. recursion for when nested structs in a form (e.g. `std::vector<Quest::Stage>`) must themselves be visited while visiting the form.
 Ideally, when you ask to visit all data in a form, your own functor shouldn't have to be recursive; it should just be *invoked* recursively by the "visit everything" function, i.e. the "visit everything" function should be what recurses.

+## Other data integrity issues

+### Modifying form uses, and then unloading the form

+Currently, DovahKit will unload forms from memory if they're not defined in the active file, and if they're not edited.
+This, of course, means that it's possible for outside code to modify a `form_reference_t` in a form, forget to set that form as edited, and then unload the form.
+This is extremely bad: it means that we change use info, but we don't *retain* the change that was made: when we next load the form, we'll be loading it from the original file data, and its contents won't match its use info!

 ## General
 * Namespaces
   * `dovah::form_data` for loaded-form data classes